IQSS/dataverse-client-javascript/docs/useCases.md

 There is an optional third parameter called `includeDeaccessioned`, which indicates whether to consider deaccessioned versions or not in the dataset search.
 If not set, the default value is `false`.

+There is an optional fourth parameter called `keepRawFields`, which indicates whether or not to keep the metadata fields as they are and avoid the transformation to markdown.
+The default value is `false`.

 #### Get Dataset By Private URL Token

 Returns a [Dataset](../src/datasets/domain/models/Dataset.ts) instance, given an associated Private URL Token.